 Not grasping that companies are not the same!

-As is true in almost any industry, most brokerage companies tend to fall into three distinct categories: 1) Young growing companies 2) Mature larger operations and 3) Older companies with owners looking to sell or retire.
+As is true in almost any industry, most brokerage companies tend to fall into three categories: 1) Young growing companies, 2) Mature larger operations, and 3) Older companies with owners looking to sell or retire.
 These companies can either be independent operations or belong with a franchise affiliation.

 Also, younger companies may be more aggressive and active risk-takers where a more mature operation is more apt to stay with “what we’ve always done.”
-The key is to recognize what type of company you’re talking too.
-The questions we include in this package (The Interview Quest) are designed to help uncover those issues that will be of concern to you.
+The key is to recognize what type of company you’re talking to.
+The questions we include in this package (The Interview Quest) are designed to help uncover those issues of concern to you.